neerajasridhar1992/helloworldflask/README.md

 * **Automate Service Account Key Creation:** Currently, service account keys were manually generated using the `gcloud` CLI due to a Terraform limitation.
 As a next step, I would investigate and resolve the Terraform issue to automate this process fully.
 * **Implement TLS:** While not required for this assignment, implementing TLS for secure communication between the client and server would be an important enhancement for a production environment.
 This would involve using certificates maybe from Google Certificate Authority and defining Ingress, and updating DNS.
 * **Use a Secrets Manager:** To securely manage sensitive information like database credentials, I would integrate a secrets manager such as HashiCorp Vault or Google Secret Manager.
 This would ensure that secrets are encrypted and managed according to best practices.
+* **Implement Prometheus Server and Grafana:** To be able to visualize the Application metrics.